 A great friend of mine always says the following, “Blythe, receiving is the advanced class.”
 And after years of working on my own challenges around asking for and allowing help, this finally makes sense to me.

-I know all of this sounds like I am suggesting that one should just be able to go out and receive graciously, ask for help with no qualms or fears and to just dive into that all important step NOW, but I don’t think that at all.
+I know all of this sounds like I am suggesting that one should just be able to go out and receive graciously, ask for help with no qualms or fears, and just dive into that all-important step NOW, but I don’t think that at all.
 I think asking for help is hard.
 If it were easier, we wouldn’t have so many broken-hearted, wounded people walking around our neighborhoods and workplaces.

 4 Common Fears About Asking For Help: